Euro Cross 2025: who, what and when guide - Athletics Weekly

 Gressier arrives in Lagoa off the back of a record-breaking summer which included 10,000m gold and 5000m bronze at the World Athletics Championships in Tokyo.
 He also claimed the Diamond League 3000m title and triumphed in the half-marathon at the European Running Championships in Brussels.

-On top of his track and road pedigree, the French athlete is a triple U23 champion and senior bronze medallist at Euro Cross, with the earliest of those titles coming back in 2017.
+On top of his track and road pedigree, the French athlete is a triple under-23 champion and senior bronze medallist at Euro Cross, with the earliest of those titles coming back in 2017.

 The closest challenger to Gressier could be Dominic Lobalu.
 The Swiss athlete topped the 10,000m podium at last summer's European Athletics Championships in Rome, a race where Gressier placed fifth.